iuvrayan/spider/readme.txt

 Calling the Web Services:
 =========================

-Once you run the spider crate, with "cargo run" command, you can start firing the requests from a browser or any other tool.
+Run the spider crate, with "cargo run" command, you can start firing the requests from a browser or any other tool.

 There are 3 apis which are exposed as HTTP GET services, for which the documentation can be found in in the spider crate located in the following location.